MarcosMasip/e-wallet-self-contained/README.md

 * Postgres: Users seeded via Flyway migrations (hashes correspond to `password123`).
 * H2 native mode: Users seeded via `db/h2/data.sql`; a startup runner force-resets all seeded user passwords to `password123` every launch for consistency.
 * User table name standardized to `app_user` (renamed from reserved word `user`).
+* New signups: If for any reason roles are missing in the database (corrupt seed / partial init), a defensive fallback assigns `ROLE_USER` automatically so newly registered users can still authenticate and create wallets in H2/native mode.

 ### Session Bootstrap & Auth Flow